Despite all the information available about content marketing, many large and small businesses still struggle with forming an effective strategy.

 Buffer is a social sharing tool that allows businesses to schedule content sharing on their social media accounts.
 Leo Widrich grew Buffer from zero to 100,000 customers by doing 150 guest posts in 9 months.

-Creating original guest posts required a good amount of time, so Buffer later adapted a syndication strategy to increase their reach even more.
-They took their most successful content and syndicated it to other high traffic sites for more exposure.
+Creating original guest posts required a good amount of time, so Buffer later adopted a syndication strategy to increase its reach even more.
+They took their most successful content and syndicated it to other high-traffic sites for more exposure.